 For-profit and nonprofit channels alike are leveraging this fan-funding with their audience to keep their video operations running smoothly.
-As long your content is interesting, entertaining, or providing value, you would be amazed at how your audience open the floodgates of generosity.
+As long your content is interesting, entertaining, or providing value, you would be amazed at how your viewers open the floodgates of generosity.

 4. Master Your YouTube SEO

 For YouTubers who have not built a significant following yet, you have to step up your game and maximize YouTube SEO in 2019.

-To do that, perform keyword research like you normally would – however think a little differently based on what people are searching for on YouTube.
+To do that, perform keyword research like you usually would – however, think a little differently based on what people are searching for on YouTube.
 Next, make sure you are using high-value keywords in your video title, description, and video tags.

 Once launched, you can check your YouTube “Traffic Source: YouTube search” report to get an idea of what people are searching for when they find your videos.

-In general, Google provides video results for keywords with how to, reviews, tutorials, and funny video terms.
+In general, Google provides video results for keywords on how to, reviews, tutorials, and funny video terms.

 There are also five key YouTube SEO ranking factors to consider: